 One thing that’s particularly important is people’s ability to understand the concept of non-monogamy.
 Whether you’re the one struggling with transitioning to non-monogamy, or it’s your partner (or family/friend) who doesn’t understand why you want to change the relationship.
 It’s very important to try and understand the baseline.
 People tend to think you either CAN love or you CAN’T. They don’t think of love as having more than one way of existing.
 It’s all so black and white.
 ‘I just don’t have the ability to love more than one person.’
 Often this thought is bred by insecurities of losing someone you love, and/or feeling the need to control the situation.
 Well I’ll tell you right now, there are many shades of gray when it comes to the ways in which people can feel love for others.

 To explain a little better I’ll tell you about a reoccurring thought I sometimes have.
 I love animal ears so much – bunny ears, cat ears, dog ears, etc. I love how they look.
 I love wearing pretend ones.
 They seem so cool to me.
 Sometimes I think about animal ears as something completely foreign to what I have, to the point where I’ll say something like ‘I wish I had ears too.’
 Forgetting completely that I already do have ears, just a different kind.
 I see love in the same way.
-People say ‘how could you possibly love more than two people at a time?’
+People say ‘how could you possibly love more than one person at a time?’
 Forgetting that they already have love for many more people at one time than just one person.
 The types of love are just different.
 But they’re still love.
 Like the difference between bunny ears and human ears – they look different and act differently, but they’re still both ears.
 Love, in all it’s forms, is still love.
 And whether you’re loving multiple siblings, or parents, or children, or cousins, or friends, or partners…they’re all still forms of loving more than one person at a time.

 Sometimes all it takes in order to make a big change is the ability to change your perspective.
 Sometimes the only thing holding us back is our inability to let go of long held beliefs.
 Opening ourselves up to the unknown, to new possibilities, can be really tough.
 We are comfortable in the ways we know.
 We feel safe in our own views on reality.
 One of the toughest things in transitioning over to non-monogamy is to break through that barrier and allow yourself to consider new concepts, new perspectives, different realities.
 But if you truly want to change…then the hard work is worth it.